Theresa Amato: Book

 She teaches a course called "Advocating for Social Justice in Illinois" at Northeastern Illinois University.
 At Loyola Law School Chicago, she teaches the course "Community Lawyering and Civic Rights"(Fall 2013).

 She is writing a book about public interest lawyering and the legal profession, to be published in 2014.

 Degrees

 Harvard University, A.B.
 1986, cum laude in Government and Economics; NYU School of Law, J.D., 1989.

-Amato currently serves on the Council of Regents of Loyola University Chicago, and on the Advisory Board of the Loyola University Chicago School of Law's Institute for Consumer Antitrust Studies.

 At NYU Law, Amato was the Root-Tilden Scholar from the 7th Circuit, the Senior Note and Comment Editor of the New York University Law Review, the recipient of the Orison S. Marden for first place oralist in Moot Court, and the recipient of the NYU Vanderbilt Medal for "extraordinary contributions to the School of Law".
-Amato serves on the Council of Regents of Loyola University Chicago, on the Advisory Board of the Loyola University Chicago School of Law's Institute for Consumer Antitrust Studies, and is a distinguished scholar in residence for the Fall 2013 term at Loyola University Chicago's School of Law.